shahmeerhaider67/-shahmeer-haider-calculator/README.md

-Hello this is me Shahmeer Haider and this is my Calculator Porject :)
+Hello this is me Shahmeer Haider and this is my Calculator Project :)

 Commands used in it :
 1. npm init -y